 Typical and Popular French Specialties

-French wines and French cheeses are an integral part of French cuisine in which they are used as ingredients and as accompaniments.
-France is also known for its wide range of breads, but also for oysters.
-French wines, breads and cheeses are considered a reference in French gastronomy, particularly because of its cultural aspect.
+French wines and cheeses are an integral part of French cuisine, used as ingredients and accompaniments.
+France is also known for its wide range of breads and oysters.
+French wines, breads, and cheeses are considered a reference in French gastronomy, mainly because of their cultural aspect.

 French Breads

-The best known is the baguette.
+The best-known is the baguette.
 The French bakery is exported all over the world.
-The French now consume 5 times less bread than at the start of the century.
-France is known for its quality breads and has 81 regional breads, not to mention special breads such as walnut, raisin and fig breads.
-The market remains largely dominated by traditional sourdough bread and especially by baguette.
+The French now consume five times less bread than they did at the beginning of the century.
+France is known for its quality bread and has 81 regional pieces, not to mention special bread such as walnut, raisin, and fig bread.
+The market remains largely dominated by traditional sourdough bread, especially baguettes.

-Some breads are very well known, and we recommend that you discover them during a trip to France:
+Some breeds are very well known, and we recommend that you discover them during a trip to France:

-• Baguette: the most iconic of French breads.
-It’s a long and light bread with a crispy crust.
+- Baguette is the most iconic French bread.
+It’s a long, light bread with a crispy crust.

-• Pain de campagne: a country bread made from a mixture of white flour, whole wheat and rye.
+- Pain de campagne: a country bread made from white flour, whole wheat and rye.

-• Pain aux noix: a nut bread consists of chopped nuts which are kneaded into the dough.
+- Pain aux noix: a nut bread consists of chopped nuts kneaded into the dough.

-• Fougasse: a sweet flatbread that has the shape of a grain of wheat, with cuts that form a veined and leaf outline, and it comes from the south of France.
+- Fougasse is a sweet flatbread in the shape of a grain of wheat, with cuts that form a veined and leaf outline.
+It comes from the south of France.

-• Brioche: a flaky and soft French pastry generally round.
+- Brioche: a flaky and soft French pastry that is generally round.

-• Croissant: These are crescent shaped pastry made from sweet flaky pastry and butter.
-Its shape comes from the crescent moon found on the Turkish flag since it was created in 1683 to celebrate the Austrian victory over the Ottoman Empire, but its new version with flaky pastry is a French innovation.
+- Croissants are crescent-shaped pastries made from sweet, flaky pastry and butter.
+Their shape comes from the crescent moon on the Turkish flag, created in 1683 to celebrate the Austrian victory over the Ottoman Empire.
+However, its new version, which has flaky pastry, is a French innovation.

-• Mille feuilles: It’s a pastry made from flaky pastry separated by layers of pastry cream and powdered with icing sugar.
+- Mille Feuilles: This pastry is made from flaky pastry separated by layers of pastry cream and powdered with icing sugar.
 The first recipe appeared in La Varenne’s 1651 cookbook Le Cuisinier François.

-There are other very famous French pastries such as macaroons, colorful almond cakes, crème brûlée, made from vanilla cream topped with caramelized sugar, or even profiteroles, ball-shaped pastries filled with custard. with chocolate, whipped cream or custard on top.
+Other very famous French pastries include macaroons, colourful almond cakes, crème brûlée, made from vanilla cream topped with caramelized sugar, and profiteroles, ball-shaped pastries filled with custard, with chocolate, whipped cream, or custard on top.

 French Wines

 In France, wine is very important in gastronomy.
-The vineyard is everywhere, in the Bordelais, in Burgundy, in Alsace, along the Rhône, the Loire and the coasts of the Mediterranean.
+The vineyard is everywhere, in the Bordelais, Burgundy, Alsace, along the Rhône, the Loire and the coasts of the Mediterranean.
 They are even found in Paris, on the heights of the Butte Montmartre.
-A country of wine-making tradition, France is, along with Italy, at the top of the wine-producing countries with nearly 7,000 vintages and 18,000 appellations.
+France is a country of wine-making tradition, and Italy is at the top of the wine-producing countries with nearly 7,000 vintages and 18,000 appellations.
 France has risen to one of the top places for the quality of its wines.
 One of the characteristics of a great wine is its storage potential (up to a century).
 A good wine is above all a matter of taste, judiciously chosen, it sublimates a dish.

 French Cheeses